Tweaking My Diet After Menopause

 Creating a Calorie Deficit To Lose Weight

 If you want to lose just one pound of fat, you need to create a calorie deficit of -3500 calories.
 By eliminating these items from my daily intake, I made a calorie deficit of 420 calories per day.
-Theoretically, I can lose a pound of fat in roughly eight days by eliminating 420 calories per day from my diet.
+Theoretically, I can lose a pound of fat in roughly eight days by eliminating 420 calories from my diet daily.

 Even if you don’t want to create a calorie deficit but instead only focus on lowering your saturated and trans fat intake, you will still be lowering the amount of fat in your bloodstream.